ChocoShell/marvel-snap-simulator/blog.md

 The code is very messy.
 The next step is adding in a card with an effect.

+## 2022-08-28

+I decided to go the reinforcement learning route.

+This means we need to make sure the simulator is accurate.

 [marvel snap]: https://www.marvelsnap.com/
 [marvelsnap.io]: (https://marvelsnap.io/card-database/)